drinkbeer/CodingQuestion/design/TinyURL.md

 https://www.educative.io/collection/page/5668639101419520/5649050225344512/5668600916475904

-### Requirement
+## Requirements

+#### Functional Requirements

 * encode long URL to short URL
 * decode short URL back to long URL
+* (Optional) Customize short URL
+* (Optional) Short URL should expire after a specific time

 ### Non-Requirement

-* Customize short URL
+* Highly available.
+If the service is down, all short URL redirection will start failing.
+* Low latency.
+URL redirection should happen in real-time with minimal latency.
-* Short URL should expire after a specific time
+* Short URL should not be guessable (not predictable).

 ### QPS + Storage
 1.询问面试官日活跃度